Practical 6: Numeric Data

 1. Again you can see that, with mutiple selections, we had to put parentheses around each one – this forces Python to…

-2. Process the & (bit-wise AND) that asks pandas to “Find all the rows where condition 1 and condition 2 are both True”.
+2. Process the & (bit-wise AND) that asks pandas to “Find all the rows where condition 1 AND condition 2 are both True”.
 So it calculates the True/False for the left side and the True/False for the right side of the &, and then combines them.

-Deriving a New Variable
+Deriving New Variables

 Let’s try calculating several derived measures of distribution for the price… these deliberately demonstrate different ways of handling this process (and notice also the little call to apply that can perform additional tasks).